joemmalatesta/HackerLink/README.md

 ### Issues
 - Right now my [event] slug sometimes redirects to favicon.png and messes up the routing. see [issue](https://github.com/sveltejs/kit/issues/3748) - Hasn't really been an issue.
 - Close "create new event" modal on click before processing so you don't accidentally add it twice
+- Unexpected json when publishing more than once (something to do with use:enhance perhaps?)